 The award is supported by the Division of Computational Physics.

 Rules & Eligibility

-The file or directory should contain all nomination materials and a copy of all reference letters.
-Additionally, the originals of the letters and transcript should be mailed together to the chair of the reviewing committee:
+The file or directory should contain all nomination materials and a copy of all reference letters and sent to the chair of the reviewing committee:

 Nomination & Selection Process